lixiangyun/RESFCONF_doc_ZH_CN/README.md

          <query> is the query parameter list
 ```

-   o  method: the HTTP method identifying the RESTCONF operation
+   -  method: the HTTP method identifying the RESTCONF operation
       requested by the client, to act upon the target resource specified
       in the request URI.
 RESTCONF operation details are described in
       Section 4.

-   o  entry: the root of the RESTCONF API configured on this HTTP
+   -  entry: the root of the RESTCONF API configured on this HTTP
       server, discovered by getting the "/.well-known/host-meta"
       resource, as described in Section 3.1.

-   o  resource: the path expression identifying the resource that is
+   -  resource: the path expression identifying the resource that is
       being accessed by the RESTCONF operation.
 If this field is not
       present, then the target resource is the API itself, represented
       by the YANG data template named "yang-api", found in Section 8.

-   o  query: the set of parameters associated with the RESTCONF message;
+   -  query: the set of parameters associated with the RESTCONF message;
       see Section 3.4 of [RFC3986].
 RESTCONF parameters have the
       familiar form of "name=value" pairs.
 Most query parameters are
       optional to implement by the server and optional to use by the